nloyfer/wgbs_tools/tutorial/README.md

 <!--![alt text](images/vis_bimodal.png "vis bimodal region")-->
 <img src="images/vis_bimodal.png" width="361" height="584" />

-This region is inside of the well known ICR of IGF2.
+This region is inside of the well-known ICR of IGF2.
 We can see that most of the reads seem to be either mostly methylated or mostly unmethylated, i.e. bimodal, suggesting allele-specific methylation.

 #### Bimodal analysis
 We can get counts for the number of reads above 65% methylation, below 35% methylation, and in between, as well as visualization like so: